$244,750Average Value$162Average Price per Sq Ft4Homes For Sale

 Reading is a low valley and a steep hill, rolled into one hardworking community.
-This city is known for its year-round events and holiday celebrations that bring everyone together.
+This neighborhood is known for its year-round events and holiday celebrations that bring everyone together.
 “Around Halloween, Reading goes overboard,” says 23-year Realtor Bill Elfers with ERA Real Solutions.
 “All the cul-de-sacs on the hilltop have neighborhood parties and dress up the houses.
 It’s a really close-knit community.”
 Organizations like the Reading Fire Department and Cincinnati Public Library are frequent sponsors of these local festivals, and the Dan Beard Council leads scouting trips in the area.
 Narrow lots and tight streets add to this familiarity, and a large population of long-time residents make it likely that neighbors know each other names.

 A Typical Reading Street from higher on the hill.